Docs Menu

 }

-To create nested collections of mixed data in your app, define the mixed type property in your data model the same way you would any other RealmValue type.
-Then, you can create the list or map collections using RealmValue.from().
+To use mixed collections, define the mixed type property in your data model.
+Then, create the list or map collections using RealmValue.from().

 realm.write(() {